onthebusiness/harelang.org/content/blog/2022-06-03-Implementing-regular-expressions-in-Hare.md

 * `branch(n)`: Create a new branch starting from instruction `n`, which executes _in parallel_ with the original branch
 * `jump(n)`: Go to instruction `n`
-* `match`: Declare we've successfully mactched the string
+* `match`: Declare we've successfully matched the string

 The branch part is important.
 After running `1: branch(4)` above, we will have _two execution threads_ instead of one, running simultaneously.[^1] This means